svelteuidev/svelteui/docs/src/pages/theming/create-styles.md

 This section will cover creating your own themes on top of the already provided light and dark themes, as well as how to use SvelteUI styling features throughout your application.

 All SvelteUI components are built with the CSS-in-JS library [Stitches](https://stitches.dev/).
-It is recommended that you use the `css` function to create styles for the rest of your application because it is the easiest way to use the SvelteUI theme, but it is not required.
+It is recommended that you use the `createStyles` function to create styles for the rest of your application because it is the easiest way to use the SvelteUI theme, but it is not required.
 You can use any other styling tools and languages alongside SvelteUI if you prefer.

 ## Features